vzhz/long_haul/README.md

  * [Contribution wish list](http://slides.com/yuffster/deck-1#/35)
  * I am most attracted to the Markdown problem, but need to think more about what that entails. [<-- Next step]

 12. Review the technologies needed for the climate-change project and consider what you have now and make goals that bring you closer to being able to contribute to that.
- *
+Here is the list:
+ * Web-based user interface: Javascript with jQuery, which sends AJAX requests.
+ * Webpage elements: HTML templates in using Mako, to be served by UI.
+ * Python controller: Serves the main page and responds to AJAX requests from the UI, written in the TurboGears 2 web framework (Pylons), using Python 2.7.
+ * Database: MongoDB table, consisting of a dictionary tree structure, accessed through Ming’s ODM interface.
+ * Model estimation: Python to generate Stata .do code.
+ * Results generation: Python to call the DMAS generator functions system.
+ * How to gain experience with each of these?  <-- think about this and make goals to address at least two of these before contacting James again
+ * Full project description can be found [here](https://docs.google.com/document/d/103DzpZbFxFrvFTp6fwpbhMS1JsZh880sQ5gJquAqiTM/edit?usp=sharing).

 13. Ask your AWS-knowing-gang (Michele) what tutorials they would recommend to move you closer to your own projects.
  * Diego suggested [this open guide](https://github.com/open-guides/og-aws).